blog

 arrangements by Michael Smolens

-North Indian Tablas/Harmonium
+North Indian Tablas

 Not only does North India possess one of the most intoxicating musical cultures, but it has also permeated the entire Bay Area.
 The traditional instruments of tabla, harmonium and voice easily meld with any Western instrument such as saxophone, keyboard, and drum set.
 What you will hear is one of several different harmonium sounds available on Michael's digital keyboard.